Ferlab-Ste-Justine/clin-fhir-etl/README.md

 # CLIN FHIR ETL

-clin-fhir-et is a typescript application that reads FHIR data from a Google Sheet and upload it to a FHIR server.
+clin-fhir-etl is a typescript application that reads data from a Google Sheet and upload it to a FHIR server.

 This project requires a Google Developer account.